-Suggested Itinerary to China: Shanghai to Beijing via the Long Route
+Suggested China Itinerary: Shanghai to Beijing via the slow route

 Shanghai – Nanjing – Kaifeng – Luoyang – Pingyao – Datong – Beijing